-Where do you born?
+Where were you born?
 What is your native city?

 Does anybody in your family have artist skills?

-Surprisingly all of us have creative skills in the different forms.
-Drawing/Painting skills though It’s just me, my dad and my older brother know how to draw/paint.
+Surprisingly all of us have creative skills in different shapes and forms.
+However, only me, my dad and my older brother know how to draw/paint.